 Learn About AmeriCorps for Seniors

 There are multiple ways that you can give of your time and talents to help our consumers.
-Opportunities include driving for Meals on Wheels or working at one of our Senior Dining Centers, assisting with Money Management, advocating for residents in nursing or rest homes, and providing office support.
+Opportunities include driving for Meals on Wheels or helping out at one of our Senior Dining Centers, assisting with Money Management, Osteoporosis Exercise Class Leader, advocating for residents in nursing or rest homes, and providing office support.

 What Else Do I Need To Know?